Palak0506/Portfolio/README.md

 # Resume-Builder
 The Resume Builder App is a frontend web application designed to help users create professional resumes easily and efficiently.
 The app is built using React and Redux, two popular JavaScript libraries, and allows users to select from a variety of resume templates to customize their own resume.
-General Description:-
+The live link of the project is- https://portfolio-website-krideepika.vercel.app/ General Description:-

 The project contains four main pages:-